Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 			*Damage every turn start
 			*Slowly wears off
 			*Can stack
-		*Hit-rate
+		*Cylinder
-			*Hit-rates for character increase or drop
+			*Cylinders for character increase or decrease
-			*Can target specific hit-rate index or all hit-rates *Won't change until modified with another hit-rate modifier *Mark
+			*Can target specific cylinder index or all cylinders *Won't change until modified with another cylinder modifier *Mark
 			*Mark a character
 			*After one turn, dealing damage to the character deals extra damage